Our 2019 Legislative Priorities

 Enacting a Child Tax Credit (HB 18): New Mexico’s families with children are paying more income taxes thanks to the Trump administration’s tax cuts for corporations and the well-connected.
 This would help alleviate that.
 Link to our fact sheet here.

-Repealing the capital gains deduction (No bill number yet): This tax deduction almost exclusively benefits those with the highest incomes and it results in work from wages being more highly taxed than profits from the sales of stock, bonds, and real estate, etc. Another way in which our tax system is unfair.
+Repealing the capital gains deduction (HB 6): This tax deduction almost exclusively benefits those with the highest incomes and it results in work from wages being more highly taxed than profits from the sales of stock, bonds, and real estate, etc. Another way in which our tax system is unfair.
 Link to our fact sheet here.
+Link to our gif-splainer blog here.

 Increasing the Low Income Comprehensive Tax Rebate (HB 365): This tax rebate for the poorest New Mexicans would help make our tax system fairer because those with the lowest incomes pay a disproportionate amount of their income in gross receipts (sales) taxes.
 But because this rebate hasn’t been increased in decades, it doesn’t work as well as it is supposed to.
 Link to our fact sheet here.